 Let's Keep Missoula in the Green!

-For the fall season, plan on reducing the amount of water, but do not quit (unless we get above normal amounts of precipitation).
-Water straight through leaf drop and give one final heavy dose of water after total defoliation to set the root zone up for a healthy winter dormancy.
+For the fall season, plan on reducing the amount of water, but do not quit (unless Missoula receives above normal amounts of precipitation).
+Water straight through leaf drop and give one final heavy dose of water after total defoliation to set the root zone up for healthy winter dormancy.
 It is also important to provide your tree with a good dose of water prior to leaf out in the spring in order to give it a healthy start to the growing season.

 For more information contact Urban Forestry at 406-552-6270.